retaildevcrews/loderunner/README.md

 - Editorconfig extension for `.editorconfig` support
 - YAML Extension for deployment files
 - Settings for several IDE features (e.g. `using` sort on save)
-- Debuggger profile for LodeRunner.API and LodeRunner in `launch.json`
+- Debugger profile for LodeRunner.API and LodeRunner in `launch.json`
 - Code analysis tool 'Checkov' for scanning infrastructure as code (IaC)

 ### Change C\# Project/Solution